 When your ride is done, everyone gets a keepsake sleigh bell.

-The Polar Express is canceled for 2021.
+The Polar Express is yet to be announced for 2022.

 Tickets range in price from $38 - $68 depending on the time slot you choose.
 See more from their website.

 TIP: See our guide to New Orleans with kids for more family-friendly ideas for any time of year.

 This beloved ballet is a holiday tradition, and you can catch it this December in New Orleans.

 You have not one, but TWO different productions of the Nutcracker in 2022, in NOLA!

 - Performances are Dec 10th, 11th, 17th 18th, 21st and 22nd, 2022.

 Head over to the National WWII Museum to hear the holiday favorites as sung by the in-house vocal trio, who perform in the 1940s style.